Review: SoundLink Aid 500 Electric Dehumidifier

 According to SoundLink, the manufacturer of the Aid 500 electric dehumidifier, the device can also help to:

-• Prevent distortion and playback failures.
+• Prevent distortion and failures in sound reproduction.

 Nozzle with metal and fabric filters of the 7Hz Salnotes Zero in-ear monitor (IEM).